Mobeidat/digitalLabs-frontend-assessment/README.md

 The final work must show a page with slider experience as in the mock-up.

-The content of the slides items must be loaded from the assets data.json file dynamically.
+The content of the slides items must be loaded from the assets data.json file dynamically, file attached to this repo.

 #### Challenge 1 - Carousel component